Connect with us

 Los Angeles Clippers’ Canadian point-guard Shai Gilgeous-Alexander continued his outstanding rookie year by setting a career-high with 25 points in game four of their best of seven series against the defending champions Golden State Warriors.

-Forced into a must-win scenario the 20-year-old put forth his best game scoring game of the season — connecting on 9-of-15 field goal attempts, 3-of-5 three-pointers — including a perfect 4-of-4 from the foul line to become youngest Canadian and just the eighth player to score 20-plus points in NBA playoff game.
+Forced into a must-win scenario, the 20-year-old put forth his best game scoring game of the season — connecting on 9-of-15 field goal attempts, 3-of-5 three-pointers — including a perfect 4-of-4 from the foul line to become the youngest Canadian and just the eighth player to score 20-plus points in NBA playoff game.

-Gilgeous-Alexander got off to a hot start scoring 14 of his 25 points in the opening quarter – the most by an NBA rookie since 2003 and a Clippers’ franchise rookie scoring record.
+Gilgeous-Alexander got off to a hot start, scoring 14 of his 25 points in the opening quarter – the most by an NBA rookie since 2003 and a Clippers’ franchise rookie scoring record.

 Unfortunately for the Clippers’, Gilgeous-Alexander career-high wasn’t enough to prevent the defending champs from taking a commanding 3-1 series lead with a 113-108 win.